Fishing for Tarpon in the Florida Keys and Everglades

 - 12 weight is optional but great to have on that windy day, for a little more punch with a floating line, sink tip and especially with an intermediate line to cut through the wind.

-- I use a variation of the standard IGFA big game leader with 16 or 20 pound class tippet - incorporating a 'weak link' Including the butt section, I generally tie these leaders from 9 to as long as 14 feet.
-If you are not interested in tournament fishing in my opinion you can significantly increase hookups by lengthening your shock tippet from the standard IGFA 12 inches to as long as 36 inches.
-The advantage here is less visibility between knots and also gives you ability to clip off a damaged fly or a couple inches of scuffed leader and re- tie without having to trash the entire leader.
+- I use a variation of the standard IGFA big game leader with 20 pound class tippet - incorporating a 'weak link.'
+Including the butt section, I generally tie these leaders from 9 to as long as 14 feet.
+If you are not interested in tournament fishing in my opinion you can significantly increase hookups by lengthening your bite tippet from the standard IGFA 12 inches to as long as 36 inches.
+The advantage here is a longer span between the 'more visible' knots and this method also gives you ability to clip off a damaged fly or a couple inches of scuffed leader and re- tie without having to trash the entire leader.

 Leader Materials and Construction